 Losing a spouse is a devastating event, and adjusting to an altered life while dealing with all the financial decisions can be overwhelming.
 If your spouse had an IRA, one of the financial decisions you'll have to make is deciding how you want to treat it when you inherit it.
-If you inherited an IRA from someone other than a spouse a different set of rules apply.
+If you inherited an individual retirement account (IRA) from someone other than a spouse a different set of rules will apply.